top of page

 Love-Sexuality Survival Style

-Core dilemma: continue to be open up to love and sexuality or remain closed to it
+Core dilemma: continue to be open to love and sexuality or remain closed to it